UTSA-ICS/sid-server/doc/source/extension_development.rst

 - If the Extension adds data structures, then a ``migrate_repo`` folder should exist.
-- If configuration changes are required/introduced in the ``keystone.conf.sample`` file, these should be kept disabled as default and have their own section.
+- If configuration changes are required/introduced in the ``sidserver.conf.sample`` file, these should be kept disabled as default and have their own section.
-- If configuration changes are required/introduced in the ``keystone-paste.ini``, the new filter must be declared.
+- If configuration changes are required/introduced in the ``sidserver-paste.ini``, the new filter must be declared.
 - The module may register to listen to events by declaring the corresponding callbacks in the ``core.py`` file.
 - The new extension should be disabled by default (it should not affect the default application pipelines).

-Modifying the `keystone.conf.sample` File
+Modifying the `sidserver.conf.sample` File
 =========================================

-In the case an Extension needs to change the ``keystone.conf.sample`` file, it must follow the config file conventions and introduce a dedicated section.
+In the case an Extension needs to change the ``sidserver.conf.sample`` file, it must follow the config file conventions and introduce a dedicated section.

 Example::

     [example]
-    driver = keystone.contrib.example.backends.sql.mySQLClass
+    driver = sidserver.contrib.example.backends.sql.mySQLClass

     [my_other_extension]
     extension_flag = False